 Reducing the effects of over-stressing and worry.

-Health Disclaimer: If you know you are at greater risk for developing Barretts Disease, because of your age, gender or race, then why not go ahead now and release habits that increase your risk?
+Health Disclaimer: None of the information at the wellness library is intended to replace any needed medical evaluation, testing or treatment.
+This information is for educational purposes only.
+However, if you know you are at greater risk for developing Barretts Disease, because of your age, gender or race, then why not go ahead now and release habits that increase your risk?
 Get help to stop smoking and stop drinking.